 - Isolation from friends and family: for example, staying in bedroom or not talking to friends

 Sleep and eating habits

 - Sleep disturbance: for example, takes 30 minutes or more to fall asleep at night and/or experiences frequent night awakenings and has difficulty falling back to sleep

 - Change in appetite: for example, eating more or less than usual

 The cause of suicide is complex.
 Increased risk is associated with multiple factors such as severe depression, hopelessness, impulsivity and drug misuse.
 No good scientific evidence supports a direct relationship between a history of concussion and suicide.
 In fact, a scientific study found that ex-NFL players were 60% less likely to commit suicide than the general public.

-Want to learn more about how we diagnose and treat concussions?
-Call our Concussion Program at 720-777-2806.
+To learn more about how we diagnose and treat concussions, call our Concussion Program at 720-777-2806.